decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 - Flexibility to use key management
 - Flexibility to allow third-party funding service to pay the gas fee if needed
 - Supports any EVM-compliant blockchain

+## JSON-LD Context Definition
+Note this DID method specification uses the `Secp256k1VerificationKey2018` type and an `ethereumAddress` instead of a `publicKeyHex`.

 ## DID Method Name